jhinder/db-ticket/README.md

 # db-ticket
-db-ticket is a little library to check whether a given PDF file is a valid online ticket issued by [Deutsche Bahn](http://bahn.de/).
+db-ticket is a little library to inspect digital ticket PDF files issued by [Deutsche Bahn](http://bahn.de/).

-Please note that this library can't read the actual information on the ticket.

 ## Languages and platforms
 The library is written in standard C (C99), using only libc; therefore it could and should run on many platforms.